Transparency in Salary Discussions

 Employees may also ask their employers about how their salary is decided.
 Employees have started asking for more information about their work and pay because of the pandemic and the remote work scenario.
 Employees expect their organizations to be more proactive when communicating and sharing important information with them.
 These questions about how salary is determined could become challenging for organizations, especially those with a transparent pay model in place.

-The basis on which salary is determined to include experience, skill set, designation, qualifications, and more.
+The basis on which salary is determined includes experience, skill set, designation, qualifications, and more.
 If an organization is dedicatedly following this rule, they shouldn’t keep this salary information from their employees.
 Every employee knows that every position has a salary range.
 And the salary offered to a candidate depends on how good a fit they are for that position—the better the fit, the higher up on the salary range.

 The most common salary question that employees ask is if they can get a salary raise.
 How an HR manager answers this question would depend on a few things.
 Firstly, the timing of the question has to be correct.
 So, an employee can’t just come asking for a raise in the middle of the annual pay cycle.
 It is figuratively impossible for employers even to consider a raise at that time.
 If they do, other employees will come up with the exact requests.
 The performance of the employee is also crucial.
 If they perform well and have been doing so for quite a while, there is nothing wrong with giving employees a salary raise.
 An indeed merited raise motivates employees and blesses others who haven’t been at their best to pull up their socks.